olofljunggren/TDT4195-CG/report/Assignment 1.md

 4. Why is it common to use an index buffer to specify which vertices should be connected into triangles, as opposed to relying on the order in which the vertices are specified in the vertex buffer(s)?
     - The index buffer is used because it simplifies the process of using the same vertices multiple times.
 Therefore it is more efficient.
-It also makes it easier to have diffrent dimensions of the vertices connected, ex. a line can be made with two of them.
-And bodies get "water tight".
+Furthermore bodies get "water tight".

 5. While the last input of gl::VertexAttribPointer() is a pointer, we usually pass in a null pointer.
 Describe a situation in which you would pass a non-zero value